LDSSA/batch4-students/README.md

 ### Learning Unit

 If you feel something is not clear enough or there is a bug in the learning material please follow [these steps](https://github.com/LDSSA/wiki/wiki/How-to-ask-for-and-give-help).
-Remember, there is no such thing as a dumb question, and by asking questions publically you will help others!
+Remember, there is no such thing as a dumb question, and by asking questions publicly you will help others!

 If you have more conceptual questions about the materials or how to approach a problem you can also reach out to the instructors on slack.